 His opportunities at Test level were limited by the emergence of Quinton de Kock, with his last appearance for the Proteas coming against England at Johannesburg in January 2016.

-Although he did not need to take the gloves in his first season with Lancashire, it is great for Glen Chapple to know that he has competition and cover behind the stumps for Alex Davies, Jos Buttler and Brooke Guest.
+Although he did not need to take the gloves in his first season with Lancashire, Vilas has since been handed the gloves and worked tidily behind the stumps.

-Two of those tons came for the Red Rose in the Royal London one-day Cup in 2017, against Worcestershire at Emirates Old Trafford and away at Durham.
+In his first season, he scored two tons in the Royal London One-Day Cup, against Worcestershire at Emirates Old Trafford and away at Durham.

-A hard-hitter of the ball, he has also scored 10 fifties in T20 cricket, with a notable strike-rate of just above 122 in the shortest format.
+A hard-hitter of the ball, he has a notable strike-rate of just above 127 in the shortest format.

 Vilas seems to be a man of many talents, with him appearing in the film Hansie in 2008.
 The film was about the life of former South African captain Hansie Cronje.